-There are number of pollutents responsible for deteriorating quality of water.
-Some of the pollutents responsible for water pollution are mentioned below:
+There are number of pollutants responsible for deteriorating quality of water.
+Some of the pollutants responsible for water pollution are mentioned below:

 a) Pathogenic pollution: – Pathogenic pollution is pollution of a system by disease causing organisms called pathogens.
 Marine and freshwater systems can become polluted by polluted runoff or untreated sewage released into the water.
 Pathogens are organisms capable of eliciting disease symptoms.
 They are disease causing bacteria, viruses and protozoa found in human and animal wastes.
 Pathogens are small in size, and once released into the environment they are easily transported by water; such as rivers, storm water drains and canals.
 Illnesses such as respiratory illness, fever, cryptosporidiosis, gastroenteritis and hepatitis have been associated with waterborne microorganisms.
 Many pathogenic viruses and bacteria are not harmful to fish and shellfish, but they accumulate in the aquatic animals.
 When fish and shellfish contaminated with the pathogens are ingested, the bacteria and viruses can be passed on to humans.
 (80% deaths in India are due to diseases cause by pathogenic pollution).